-NMSP will utilize grant funding to purchase three (3) new vehicles for our MCSAP personnel.
+- \\These units can also be deployed to assist the districts in large scale operations to combat CMV infractions to reduce bad driving behavior (these operations will not be at a fix facility and be mobile) when an unsafe area has been identified such in southeast New Mexico where the oil industry as tripled the amount of commercial vehicle traffic traveling the roadways. - \The NMDPS will utilize grant funding to purchase three (3) new vehicles for our MCSAP personnel.
 These vehicles will replace existing vehicles that are outdated, inoperable and have outlived its useful lifespan.
-This funding is necessary due to drastic cuts to our general fund after the COVID-19 pandemic.
 The state does not have general funds to support this purchase.

 The vehicles that will be purchased will be either an SUV or pickup truck (FORD or CHEVY) based on the department's needs and availability at the time of purchase.
-Historically, the SUVs are Ford Explorer's and trucks are F150 pick ups.
+Historically, the SUVs are Ford Explorer's and trucks are F150 pickups.
 The type of vehicle that will be purchased depends on the vendor that is awarded the state purchasing agreement (SPA) at the time of purchase.
 As a result of the COVID-19 pandemic, some vehicle manufacturers are still experiencing limited inventory due to the shortages of workers and parts.